 The stock market may have further to fall (and so even cheaper prices and an even greater potential when it recovers).

-Or it may start going up now (like it did during Covid, or after the 2008 financial crash, or after the 2001 dot com bubble – making a lot of people a lot of money) and become more expensive to start investing in.
+It has started going up again since the beginning of this year (like it did during Covid, or after the 2008 financial crash, or after the 2001 dot com bubble – making a lot of people a lot of money) and if it carries on it will become more expensive to start investing in.